-1.44.
-The council will aim to protect corner/ local shops through the planning process; by resisting the loss of local convenience shops for which there are no alternative local convenience shops located within 400 metres. of the shop.
+1.42.
+The council will aim to protect corner/ local shops through the planning process; by resisting the loss of local convenience shops for which there are no alternative local convenience shops located within 400 metres.

-DM R4: Protection of shopping facilities within designated shopping frontages
+DM R4 Protection of shopping facilities within designated shopping frontages